Tokusou Robo Janperson

-Tokusou Robo Janperson (特捜ロボ ジャンパーソン, Tokusō Robo Janpāson) is a Japanese television show and 1993 installment in Toei Company's Metal Hero Series franchise.
+Tokusou Robo Janperson (特捜ロボ ジャンパーソン, Tokusō Robo Janpāson) is a Japanese television show and 1993 installment in Toei Company's Metal Hero Series franchise and heavily inspired by the American film FutureForce and FutureZone only plot and Robocop only Heroes.

 The two names given to this series by Toei for international distribution are Janperson or Jumperson.

 Plot

 The series revolves around Janperson, a robotic detective who patrols the streets of Tokyo and fights against three different underworld organizations that use super technology to subjugate the masses.
 Unlike most Metal Heroes, a monster-of-the-week is rarely shown and most of the villains are criminals akin to television police dramas.